“I don’t know, but I’ve been told, if you’re gonna hunt bear, you better be bold…..and use a big gun!”

 My first bear was taken in New Mexico back in the middle 1970’s.
 I used my .270 Win bolt action, shooting 130-grain Hornady ammo, to shoot a smallish, dark cinnamon-colored bear when it came to water at a remote pond not far from the Mescalero Apache Reservation.
 The bear dropped in its tracks.
 After years of dreaming about taking a bear I had finally done so.
 Since then I have hunted bear many places, times and ways.

 Black bear can grow big, upwards of 500 or more pounds, although most average bears taken are around the 200-pounds mark, a really nice-sized bear.
 Their skin may not be overly thick but their muscles and bones are “dense”.
 If hunted during the spring they may not be overly fat, but hunted in the fall they can have thick layers of fat covering their body.
 Fat may not stop a bullet, but it can clog bullet holes, both entrance and exit.
 Fall bears after being shot may not leave a blood trail, or very much of one.
-One of the reason I like using larger calibers.
+One of the reason I like using larger calibers, even some of the best deer calibers.
 The bigger the hole the better the chance of a blood trail.

 A bear’s anatomy is a bit different than deer and elk.
 Their heart and lungs tend to “sit” behind their shoulder as opposed to under the shoulder.
 Thus, shot placement through the vitals on a broadside bear should be behind the shoulder rather than on the shoulder.